cardboardshark/string-replace-callback/README.md

 stringReplaceCallback('User profile data...', tokenMap);
 ```
 _( why a Map and not an object?
-Because maps rememember their insert order, and objects keys can't be regexps. )_
+Because maps remember their insert order, and objects keys can't be regexps. )_

 # Comparison to other projects
 This is inspired by https://www.npmjs.com/package/react-string-replace/v/1.1.1, but with Typescript and untethered from React.